Chameleon-company/MOP/README.md

 ## 1. Reading dataset

-`Oscar has worked up here:`

->replace this section with new function.
-Showing summary table of 222 datasets
+Showing summary table of 222 datasets (By Sodapy)